Pest plants and weeds are one of the biggest threats to our native biodiversity along with pest animals and climate change.

 About this guide

-Forest & Bird's North Shore Branch chair (Richard Hursthouse) has compiled this weed control guide for residents, bush care groups and businesses.
+Forest & Bird's North Shore Branch member (Richard Hursthouse) has compiled this weed control guide for residents, bush care groups and businesses.

 The guide offers a range of physical and chemical control methods.
 It is largely focussed on the weeds which are a problem in the Auckland and Northland regions.